 Both the Town and Borough enforce the State building code that dictates construction standards.
+No damage due to an earthquake has been reported which demonstrates that the State Building Code is effective for its intended purpose.

 See Section III MITIGATION (ELEMENT C) for comprehensive mitigation strategy.
 The following are representative mitigation activities specific to this hazard: